 While many companies share similar values, Certified B Corps meet the highest standards of verified social and environmental performance, transparency, and accountability.
 They commit to a rigorous process that helps them to uncover their own blind spots and make improvements that they might not have considered on their own.
 They recognize that the certification itself is not the end goal and that instead it actually marks the beginning of their journey towards greater impact.

 No one “should” get certified; rather, CEOs and founders need to decide for themselves if they want to embark on a rigorous path of continuous improvement as part of a global community committed to changing the way that business is done.
+For more information, see Why Become a B Corp?
+The Benefits of B Corp Certification.

 I’m a sole proprietor or micro business.
 Can I get certified?